kpassapk/blog/content/posts/happyapi-temporal.md

 I hoped to find a better solution in the [async][ring-async] arity of the middleware functions.
-What this a case of selecting the right function "[color][what-color]", and making everything asyncrhonous?
+What this a case of selecting the right function "[color][what-color]", and making everything asynchronous?

 [ring-async]: https://github.com/ring-clojure/ring/blob/master/SPEC.md
 [what-color]: https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/

-I was quickly disabused of ths notion when I considered realistic user behavior: we have to wait for the user to authenticate outside our application, and when they return pick up where we left off.
+I was quickly disabused of this notion when I considered realistic user behavior: we have to wait for the user to authenticate outside our application, and when they return pick up where we left off.
 They might never return, they might return with credentials, or they might return without them.
 If we dedicate a thread to waiting for them, it won't be a scalable solution.
 If we try to do it all async, we lose the user and can't handle their return.
-If our webservice has more than one instance, it won't work.
+If our Web service has more than one instance, it won't work.

 Both sync and async auth have a problem.
 Looks like auth comes in a few more "colors"!
 Before we